 Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks aldicarb (AgLogic 15G, AgLogic 15GG) 7 lb 90 Do not hog-off treated fields or allow livestock to graze in treated areas before harvest.
 Do not feed hay or vines to livestock.
-Immediately deep-disk any spills at row ends or elsewhere to ensure the granules are covered with a layer of soil. imidacloprid + fluopyram (Velum Total) 18.0 oz 14 Apply as an in-furrow spray during planting directed on or below seed.
+Immediately deep-disk any spills at row ends or elsewhere to ensure the granules are covered with a layer of soil.
 On seed acephate (Acephate 90SP) 3.5 oz/100 lb seed 14 Mix in the planter to obtain good coverage of ALL seed by layering seed and product.
 Fill the planter box 1/3 full of seed with 1/3 cup of the product, add the next 1/3 of the seed and product; then add the last 1/3 of the seed and product.
 Gently stir each layer before adding the next.
 CAUTION: Do not use with seed inoculants.
 Not recommended for air planters.
 Do not use treated seed for food or feed purposes or process for oil.